Lamberti Tower

 DetailsNews

-Reservation is recommended to access the monument, which can be made via email: torredeilamberti@agec.it or by calling +39 045 9273027 from Monday to Friday from 10:15 AM to 5:15 PM, Saturday, Sunday, and holidays from 11:15 AM to 6:15 PM.
+It is advisable to make a reservation to access the monument, which can be done via email: torredeilamberti@agec.it or by calling the number +39 045 9273027 from Monday to Friday from 10:15 AM to 5:15 PM, Saturday, Sunday, and holidays from 11:15 AM to 6:15 PM.

-Extraordinary closures:
+Extra closures:

-On December 8, 2025, from 4:00 PM to 7:00 PM, it will be closed to the public to host the descent of the Firefighters from the monument.
+On December 8, 2025, from 4:00 PM to 7:00 PM, it will also be closed to the public to host the descent of the Firefighters from the monument.

 Christmas holiday hours 2025:

-• Tuesday, December 2, 12:00 PM - 6:00 PM
+• Tuesday, December 2 12:00 PM - 6:00 PM

-• Friday, December 5, 12:00 PM - 6:00 PM
+• Friday, December 5 12:00 PM - 6:00 PM

-• Monday, December 8, 11:00 AM - 3:30 PM
+• Monday, December 8 11:00 AM - 3:30 PM

-• Wednesday, December 24, 10:00 AM - 6:00 PM
+• Wednesday, December 24 10:00 AM - 6:00 PM

-• Thursday, December 25, CLOSED
+• Thursday, December 25 CLOSED

-• Friday, December 26, 11:00 AM - 7:00 PM
+• Friday, December 26 11:00 AM - 7:00 PM

-• Saturday, December 27 and Sunday, December 28, 11:00 AM - 7:00 PM
+• Saturday, December 27 and Sunday, December 28 11:00 AM - 7:00 PM

-• Monday, December 29, Tuesday, December 30, and Wednesday, December 31, 10:00 AM - 6:00 PM
+• Monday, December 29, Tuesday, December 30, and Wednesday, December 31 10:00 AM - 6:00 PM

-• Thursday, January 1, CLOSED
+• Thursday, January 1, 2026 11:00 AM - 7:00 PM

-• Friday, January 2, 10:00 AM - 6:00 PM
+• Friday, January 2 10:00 AM - 6:00 PM

-• Saturday, January 3 and Sunday, January 4, 11:00 AM - 7:00 PM
+• Saturday, January 3 and Sunday, January 4 11:00 AM - 7:00 PM

-• Monday, January 5, 10:00 AM - 6:00 PM
+• Monday, January 5 10:00 AM - 6:00 PM

-• Tuesday, January 6, 11:00 AM - 7:00 PM
+• Tuesday, January 6 11:00 AM - 7:00 PM

-• Thursday, January 8, 1:00 PM - 7:00 PM
+• Thursday, January 8 1:00 PM - 7:00 PM

 Opening times